wahyd4/aria2-ariang-docker/README.md

 ```
 Then just run `docker-compose up -d`, that's it!

+> Warning: if you don't mount `/app/conf`, whenever the container restart, you'll lose your downloading progress.

 ### Supported Environment Variables

   * ENABLE_AUTH whether to enable Basic auth